Teaching

 The project was created in 2014 to encourage adults with disabilities to express themselves through participation in art workshops with local art instructors and University of Idaho student supports.”

-I have had the priviledge of teaching workshops with artAbility multiple times, and in the Fall of 2023 my Secondary Art Methods group collaborated with the program to offer two workshops on campus.
+I have had the privilege of teaching workshops with artAbility multiple times,and in the Fall of 2023, my Secondary Art Methods group collaborated with the program to offer two workshops on campus.
 Additionally, I taught a third workshop in the Spring.

 Relief Block Printing with EDCI 436 Secondary Art Methods students